-- Animals used for this event should be inspected and eliminated if objectionable. - If there must be a re-run of calves to complete a round, all calves must be tied down before any stock is drawn.
-If after one go-round has been completed a fresh calf has to be used, the calf must be roped and tied down before the drawing.
-If extra calves have been tied, they will not be considered fresh. - Contestant must receive no assistance after crossing starting line.
+- Animals used for this event should be inspected and eliminated if objectionable by the judge. - Contestant must receive no assistance after crossing starting line.
 If a horse drags the calf, the field judge may stop the horse and flag judge can assess any penalty for such an offense. - Catch as catch can rule Any catch is legal. - The rope must be tied hard and fast. - Contestants must dismount, follow the rope, throw the calf by hand, and cross and tie any three feet.
 If the calf is down when the roper reaches it, the calf must be stood on at least three feet (calf may be helped by roper, but at least three feet must dangle straight under calf) and then be re-thrown by hand.
 If the roper's hand is on the calf when it falls, the calf is considered thrown by hand. - The rope must hold until the roper gets his hand on the calf. - A legal tie requires at least one complete wrap around at least three legs and a half hitch or hooey.
 A hooey is a half hitch with a loop. - A stopwatch will be used by the field judge.
 The calf must stay tied for six seconds and three legs must remain crossed.
 The judge will start timing after the roper has remounted and the horse has taken one step forward.
 If the rope is not on the calf when the roper begins the tie, the six-second time limit will start when the roper clears the calf.
 Tie must hold until passed on by judge.
 If the tie comes loose or the calf gets to its feet before the tie has been ruled a fair one, no time will be marked.
-Untie man must not touch the calf until the judge passes on the tie. - If the field judge flags out a roper that still legally has one or more loops coming, the judge may give the same calf back, lap and tap, plus time already lapsed and any barrier penal- ties.
+Untie man must not touch the calf until the judge passes on the tie. - If the field judge flags out a roper that still legally has one or more loops coming, the judge may give the same calf back, lap and tap, plus time already lapsed and any barrier penalties.
 If time was not recorded, the contestant will receive a 10-second penalty for any loop used.
 Contestant will only be granted remaining loops, not additional loops.

 The judge will not flag the contestant out until time is recorded.
 The judge is to flag time and then flag the contestant out if the run is not legal.
-A 10-second penalty will be given for beating or breaking the barrier.

-The following actions will result in a no time/disqualification:
+The following actions will result in a no time/disqualification (Should receive a white ribbon):

-- Not releasing the rope from the hand when roping the calf. - Abusive treatment of calf or horse, including but not limited to intentional and excessive dragging. - o Intentional dragging is caused by the contestant. - Excessive dragging is defined as moving the calf more than six feet after the contestant has called for time. - Touching calf, string, or rope to train horse after contestant has mounted horse.
+- Not releasing the rope from the hand when roping the calf. - Abusive treatment of calf or horse, including but not limited to intentional and excessive dragging. - Intentional dragging is caused by the contestant. - o Excessive dragging is defined as moving the calf more than 6 feet after the contestant has called for time. - Touching calf, string, or rope to train horse after contestant has mounted horse.